-The Demand Side Working Group's (DSWG) mission is to identify and promote opportunities for demand side resources to participate in the ERCOT markets and to recommend adoption of Protocol and/or Operating Guide Revisions that foster optimum load participation in ERCOT markets.
-The DSWG reports to the ERCOT Wholesale Market Subcommittee (WMS).
+The Demand Side Working Group (DSWG) reports to the Wholesale Market Subcommittee (WMS) providing input on market interactions and opportunities for Load Resources, load response, Emergency Response Service (ERS), Distributed Generation (DG), and other issues related to ERCOT Market participation by such resources.

+DSWG also reviews and recommends market design principles, issues, and proposals related to demand side issues as assigned by WMS.

-The DSWG shall operate as an open, informal forum that submits consensus-based recommendations to the WMS.
+The DSWG shall operate as an open forum that submits consensus-based recommendations to the WMS.
 The definition of consensus used by the DSWG is “an opinion or decision reached by a group as a whole.”
 Such recommendations shall be by unanimous agreement among the persons attending a DSWG meeting.
 If unanimous agreement cannot be reached, the Chair will present the issue and majority and alternative opinion(s) to WMS.
 Any participant in a DSWG meeting may also present their view of the issue to WMS, subject to WMS procedures.

 The functions of this working group include, but are not limited to:

-The submission of new, and review of proposed revisions to the ERCOT Protocols, Guides, Other Binding Documents, ERCOT Operating Procedures, and other related documents; and the providing of opinions and recommendations to ERCOT and other stakeholder groups as necessary regarding:
+The submission of new, and review of proposed revisions to the ERCOT Protocols, Guides, Other Binding Documents, ERCOT Operating Procedures, and other related documents

+Providing of opinions and recommendations to ERCOT and other stakeholder groups as necessary regarding topics relating to:

 Load Resources;

-load participation;
+load response;

-Emergency Response Service (ERS).
+ERS;

+DG

+Future behind the meter resources that may be developed

 Participation

 Participation in the DSWG is open to any interested party.
 The DSWG shall select a Chair and Vice-Chair, subject to confirmation by the WMS, for a one-year term on a calendar year basis.
 ERCOT shall appoint an appropriate staff member to attend and participate in DSWG meetings.
-Any interested party may request to be added to the DSWG distribution list (electronic mail) by the process detailed in this document.

 Meetings